jeffreysorgen/golf-club-sensors/README.md

 - With a good swing I'll hear a positive chirp from my smartphone, which I keep in my golf cart or bag.
 - With a not-so-good swing, I'll hear a sad chirp.

-## Purpose of the Device
+## Functionality of the Device
-There are _two_.
+There are _two_ functions.
 The first is data collection, described here.
 Its architecture expects me to say 'yes' following a good swing.

 The other purpose is to use collected data for an ML model that beeps a signal when it identifies a good practice swing.

-**Goal is to implement both purposes simultaneously.**
+**Goal is to implement both functions simultaneously.**

 ## Physical Description
 Attach a small form factor MCU to the back of a golf club head securely to engage movement sensors.